Symfony tutorial for beginners

 }

-We added image processing.
-We check if an image exists in the request.
-If so, we change its name and move it to an image_directory, and then we save the file name of the image.
+We have added image processing.
+We check if the image exists in the request.
+If so, we change its name and move it to the image_directory and then save the image filename.

 I forgot to mention that you have to add image_directory